-Upon application by the [parent, guardian or other person having custody and control of minor who desires to work as a newspaper carrier as defined in [this act] P.L.1940, c.153 (C.34:2-21.1 et seq.), who is between the ages of 11 and 18 years of age, to the publisher of any newspaper in this State and upon receiving satisfactory proof of age and a signed statement of physical fitness, authorization from the Department of Labor and Workforce Development, such publisher may [issue to] employ such newspaper carrier [a special permit on a form prescribed and approved by the Commissioner of Education, whereby the newspaper carrier shall be permitted I to deliver, solicit, sell and collect for newspapers outside of the newspaper carrier's school hours on residential routes, and on Sundays and during school vacations [and no other employment certificate shall be required].
+Upon application by the minor who desires to work as a newspaper carrier as defined in P.L.1940, c.153 (C.34:2-21.1 et seq.), who is between the ages of 11 and 18 years of age, to the publisher of any newspaper in this State and upon receiving authorization from the Department of Labor and Workforce Development, such publisher may employ such newspaper carrier to deliver, solicit, sell and collect for newspapers outside of the newspaper carrier's school hours on residential routes, and on Sundays and during school vacations.

-[Such special permit] The authorization shall show the name, address and date of birth of the newspaper carrier for whom it is issued, and such other information as the [Commissioner of Education] Department of Labor and Workforce Development may require.
+The authorization shall show the name, address and date of birth of the newspaper carrier for whom it is issued, and such other information as the Department of Labor and Workforce Development may require.